specs-feup/gnu-tools-cauldron-2025-demo/README.md

 npm run build
 ```

-Alternatively, you can use the provided Dockerfile to setup a container ready to run the demo

-Note that whether you are using your local machine or a container, you need to have Vitis in the $PATH in order to run the flows that require interacting with it.
+Note that you need to have Vitis in $PATH in order to run scenario 30 and 41.

 \*Windows and MacOS are supported on paper, but are untested